DevExpress-Examples/winforms-grid-highlight-modified-cells/Readme.md

 # WinForms Data Grid - Highlight modified cells

-This examples shows how to highlight modified cells.
+This example shows how to highlight modified cells.

-Once the user changed a cell's value, the cell is added to the `modifiedCells` collection:
+Once the user changes a cell's value, the cell is added to the `modifiedCells` collection:

 ```csharp
 List<GridCell> modifiedCells = new List<GridCell>();